 with the associated \em eigenvalue,\em

-Shall we look more in detail to the Hamiltonian operator, and, for the sake of simplicity, shall we limit ourselves to consider only a mono-dimensional physical system, namely a system defined only along the reference axis x.
-Therefore, the wave function depends on only by x or The Hamiltonian operator represents the total energy of the system, and, therefore, is composed by the summation of a kinetic and potential energy operator:
+We now look more in detail at the Hamiltonian operator.
+For the sake of simplicity, we will limit ourselves to consider only a mono-dimensional physical system, namely a system defined only along a reference x-axis.
+Therefore, the wave function depends only on by x or The Hamiltonian operator represents the total energy of the system and, therefore, is composed by the summation of a kinetic and potential energy operator:

 The kinetic energy is expressed as